srobo/ops-manual/annual-robotics-competition/marketing-team.md

 The Committee is a group of 3 people who are ultimately responsible for ensuring that the teams are sourced in the manner expected by the Trustees, coherent with the values of Student Robotics.
 The committee is accountable to the Trustees.

 The committee will focus on management of time, resources and volunteers within the team.
-The committee will provide support and guidance to team members to allow them to be as effective as possible in delivering the infrastructure services.
+The committee will provide support and guidance to team members to allow them to be as effective as possible.
 The Trustees will provide support, guidance and training as necessary to allow the committee to be as effective as possible in managing the team.

 ## Roles and Responsibilities